The 4th Trimester Survival Guide (What No One Tells You + How To Actually Calm a Newborn)

 That’s where the 5 S’s come in.
 (This truly SAVED me with Myles— he was such a tough baby!)

-The 5 S’s (AKA What Actually Works at 2am)
+The 5 S’s Made Easy (AKA What Actually Works at 2am)

 These are designed to mimic the womb—and when used together, they can calm even the fussiest newborn.